Sports Health Concern

 1. In school or at a school-sponsored event the student is immediately removed from the activity, and may not return until medically cleared to do so.

-2. The coach or other responsible adults will notify the parent immediately and request that they have their child assessed by their private health care provider.
+2. The coach or other responsible adults will notify the parent immediately and request that they have their child assessed by their private healthcare provider.

 3. The coach or other responsible adults will fill out the Student Incident Report within 24 hours and forward it to the proper office.